Kasun1Don/portfolio/README.md

 <img src="./docs/Mood Board.png"> &nbsp;

 I wanted the aesthetic to be similar to the websites my target audience would spend a lot of time on like GitHub or API documentation sites like Stripe.
-I know many techinical people at software companies, including myself, prefer dark mode similar to GitHub's default theme.
+I know many technical people at software companies, including myself, prefer dark mode similar to GitHub's default theme.
 Therefore I decided to go with a dark background theme with a great contrasting primary color.

 ## Color Scheme